 The Bottom Line

-There is no arguing that social media marketing has increase, and that’s why professional service firms must reinvent their traditional marketing approaches.
+There is no arguing that social media marketing has increased, and that’s why professional service firms must reinvent their traditional marketing approaches.
 According to a study by Talkwalker, McKinsey, for instance, is an example of a professional service firm that is making the most of social media platforms.
 The firm was one of the top performers on Twitter, using insightful infographics to draw in their audience.
 It also placed a strong focus on gender equality in the workplace and utilized Twitter to promote their research on this subject.
 The result was remarkable as the firm received 78 retweets per post, the most engagement per tweet of any of the companies examined.

 By leveraging the above mentioned social media strategies, you will be able to extend the reach of the marketing and sales department, and, by extension, the reach of your brand and its value proposition.
 You will achieve greater collaboration, increased productivity, and better client engagement.